Locally isotropic Steinberg groups II. Schur multipliers: Preliminaries

 \subsection{Universal central extensions}

 All results in this subsection are well known for the category of sets, see \cite[\S 6.9]{weibel} and \cite[\S 2]{brown-loday}.
-We still give the proofs so it is easy to check that all arguments hold in any infinitary pretopos.
+We still give the proofs so he reader can check that all arguments hold in any infinitary pretopos.